App version: 0.1.0

 Understanding Nonrecourse Loans

-Consumers learning about nonrecourse loans may ask, what is a nonrecourse loan?
+Lenders may offer financing as a nonrecourse loan.
+What is a nonrecourse loan?
 As mentioned earlier, any loan agreement secured by collateral and featuring binding nonrecourse provisions is a nonrecourse loan.Nonrecourse loans can include any closed-end credit product secured by collateral.
 Mortgage loans, auto loans, and secured personal loans, in some cases, may fall under the nonrecourse loan definition.
 In general, you’re not personally liable for the debt if you default on a nonrecourse loan.

 How Do You Qualify for a Nonrecourse Loan?